History

 The company is reincorporated as the not-for-profit Imagination Theater.

-Imagination Theater’s participatory theater programming is adapted to meet the often-neglected recreational therapy needs of senior citizens
+Imagination Theater’s participatory theater programming is adapted to meet the often-neglected recreational therapy needs of senior citizens.

 1985